erolmuh/abp/docs/en/tutorials/modular-crm/part-03.md

 > **This module's functionality will be minimal to focus on modularity.** You can follow the [Book Store tutorial](../book-store/index.md) to learn building more real-world applications with ABP.

-If it is still running, please stop the web application before continuing with the tutorial.
+If it is still running, please stop the applications before continuing with the tutorial.

 ## Creating a `Product` Entity